 - 5.9 There are a number of key central government plans and strategies that the Council must have regard to in the formulation of the LDP.
-These include: - Section 75 of the Northern Ireland Act 1998, Equality of Opportunity; - Everyone's Involved Sustainable Development Strategy (May 2010); - Northern Ireland Biodiversity Strategy (launched in 2015) - The Marine Policy Statement (March 2011) and the Marine Plan for Northern Ireland when adopted; - The revised Northern Ireland Waste Management Strategy "Delivering Resource Efficiency" (October 2013); - Lifetime Opportunities Government's Anti-Poverty and Social Inclusion Strategy for Northern Ireland (November 2006) - The Rural Needs Act (NI) 2016 supersedes Thinking Rural The Essential Guide to Rural Proofing (March 2011). - Living Places An Urban Stewardship and Design Guide for NI published in (Sept 2014) - A Planning Strategy for Rural Northern Ireland (Rural Strategy) largely superseded by the various PPS's and the Sept 2015 SPPS.
+These include: - Section 75 of the Northern Ireland Act 1998, Equality of Opportunity; - Everyone's Involved Sustainable Development Strategy (May 2010); - Northern Ireland Biodiversity Strategy (currently under review) - The Marine Policy Statement (March 2011) and the Marine Plan for Northern Ireland when adopted; - The revised Northern Ireland Waste Management Strategy "Delivering Resource Efficiency" (October 2013); - Lifetime Opportunities Government's Anti-Poverty and Social Inclusion Strategy for Northern Ireland (November 2006); and - Thinking Rural The Essential Guide to Rural Proofing (March 2011). - Living Places An Urban Stewardship and Design Guide for NI published in (Sept 2014) - A Planning Strategy for Rural Northern Ireland (Rural Strategy) largely superseded by the various PPS's and the Sept 2015 SPPS.